open5e/open5e/source/combat/combat-sequence.rst

 of the game states that you can do something as a bonus action.
 You otherwise don’t have a bonus action to take.

+.. sidebar:: Sage Advice
+    :class: official

+    Actions and bonus actions can't be exchanged.
+If you have two abilities that require bonus actions to activate you can only use one, even if you take no other actions.

+    .. rst-class:: source

+    Source: `Sage Advice Compendium <http://media.wizards.com/2015/downloads/dnd/SA_Compendium_1.01.pdf>`_

-You can take only one bonus action on your turn, so you must choose which bonus action to use when you have more than one available.
+:has-official:`You can take only one bonus action on your turn, so you must choose which bonus action to use when you have more than one available.`

 You choose when to take a bonus action during your turn, unless the bonus action’s timing is specified, and anything that deprives you of